saucelabs/sauce-docs/docs/error-reporting/language-integrations/mixed.md

 ### Execute C++ Methods

-If you want to execute C++ library code from C#, use the following code to export your method:
+If you want to run C++ library code from C#, use the following code to export your method:

 ```csharp
 extern "C" _declspec(dllexport) methodType MethodName(method args...) {}